Nevada Voting Guide

 At the DMV

 You can register at any Department of Motor Vehicles location.
-Your driver's license or state ID application is considered your voter registration application.
+Your driver's license or state ID application is your voter registration application.

 By Mail